-Epiretinal membranes (ERMs) are layers of thin, fibrous tissue that develop on the inner surface of the retina.
-People also refer to the condition as macular pucker.
-There are no natural treatment options for this condition.
-Surgery is the only effective treatment, but it is only necessary for serious cases.
+There are no natural or nonsurgical treatment options for epiretinal membranes (ERMs).
+Surgery is the only effective treatment for ERMs, but it is only necessary for serious cases.

 They often have links to the formation of a posterior vitreous detachment.
 As a person ages, the clear gel that fills the eye, called vitreous, shrinks and pulls away from the retina.

 In some cases, a membrane forms across the surface of a part of the retina and can cause wrinkles, or puckering.

 The membranes can cause some mild symptoms but generally do not require treatment.
 In some cases, they may cause distorted vision, or loss of vision.

 This article looks at whether it might be possible to treat ERMs naturally and natural ways to ease symptoms.
 It also looks at traditional treatments for the condition, outcomes, and questions to ask a doctor about treating ERMs.